Azure/data-api-builder/README.md

 Documentation is available in the [`docs`](./docs) folder.

+## Samples

+Several samples are available already.
+In the `./samples` folder, you'll find the code needed to follow the [Getting Started](./docs/getting-started/getting-started.md) tutorial.

+More samples, including end-to-end samples using the most common frontend framework, are available in the [https://github.com/Azure-Samples/data-api-builder] repository.

 ## Known Issues

 List of known issues and possible workarounds, where applicable and possible, is available here: [Known Issues](./docs/known-issues.md).